oac-tree/oac-tree/doc/plugincreation.rst

-Extending the Sequencer with plugins
+Extending the Oac-Tree with plugins
 ====================================

 .. contents::
    :local:

-Plugins allow users to extend the functionality of the Sequencer by providing new instructions or variables.
-This documentation provides a step-by-step guide on how to create a plugin and integrate it into the Sequencer.
+Plugins allow users to extend the functionality of the Oac-Tree by providing new instructions or variables.
+This documentation provides a step-by-step guide on how to create a plugin and integrate it into the Oac-Tree.
-Creating a plugin to access another library in the sequencer is simple when following a structured approach: first, implement the instruction/variable interface; then register the instruction/variable; and finally deploy the plugin in the plugin folder.
+Creating a plugin to access another library in the oac-tree is simple when following a structured approach: first, implement the instruction/variable interface; then register the instruction/variable; and finally deploy the plugin in the plugin folder.

 Implementation
 --------------

-Start by creating a new project (E.g. ``sequencer-plugin-examplelib``).
-This page uses the following directory structure for the source files (but this is not mandatory): ``src > lib > sequencer``.
+Start by creating a new project (E.g. ``oac-tree-plugin-examplelib``).
+This page uses the following directory structure for the source files (but this is not mandatory): ``src > lib > oac-tree``.
-Inside the ``sequencer`` folder, you may create additional directories for different parts of the library you wish to create the plugin for.
+Inside the ``oac-tree`` folder, you may create additional directories for different parts of the library you wish to create the plugin for.

 To implement instructions and variables you can take a look at their respective sections:
 :ref:`Instruction`, :ref:`Variable`.